 Types of Refinancing

 - Rate-and-term refinances: The goal of this refinancing is to save money in the long run.
-Refinancing is where you get a lower monthly payment or less overall interest.
-It is due to a lower interest rate or a shorter loan term.
+Rate and term refinancing is the most common type of refinancing, where you get a lower monthly payment or less overall interest.
+It is due to a lower interest rate or a shorter loan term that is fixed as the new set of terms for the new loan.

 - Cash-in refinances: This is the opposite of cash-out refinance.
-Under cash-in refinance, the borrower gets cash to clear the loan to pay down the loan balance and lower the amount owed to the lending institution.
+Under cash-in refinance, the borrower gets cash to clear the loan by paying down the loan balance, thereby lowering the amount owed to the lending institution.

 Pros and Cons of Refinancing a Personal Loan